-Going forward I will only create good, evergreen content on AKA Design and here on ShannonAcheson.com too.
+Going forward I will only create good, evergreen content.
 Dates won't matter.

 I created targeted optins and grew my email list

-Since my other blog AKA Design talks about both DIY and decorating, I created different opt-ins for each and made the sign ups much more relevant to those topics.
+Since AKA Design talks about DIY projects, decorating ideas as well as simple family recipes, organizing, blogging and a plethora of other content, I created different freebies for each topic and made email sign ups much more relevant to those topics.
 Because of this my email list has grown significantly.

 And because the freebies are so specific, the people on my list are there because they're truly interested and not just because they signed up to win a free thingamajig.